 Screening for endometrial cancer

 Experts do not recommend screening healthy women at average risk for endometrial cancer.
 Even in high-risk women, regular screening for endometrial cancer may not improve cancer outcomes.
 It is important for women who are at high risk to discuss the benefits and limitations of endometrial screening with their doctor.
-Women with an inherited mutation in any of the following genes are considered at high risk for endometrial cancer:
+Women with an in any of the following genes are considered at high risk for endometrial cancer: